 Government Extends Open Enrollment For ACA Health Plans, But Only For 36 Hours

-Sunday was supposed to be the final deadline to enroll in health coverage for 2020 on Healthcare.gov, the federal marketplace for buying individual health insurance.
+Sunday was supposed to be the final deadline to enroll in health coverage for 2020 on HealthCare.gov, the federal marketplace for buying individual health insurance.
 But website glitches — that may have caused enrollment problems — prompted an outcry, and the government restarted enrollment Monday.

 The new deadline is Wednesday, Dec.
 18, at 3 a.m.
 ET.
-Consumers who already have an account can shop for plans and find out if they qualify for subsidies to lower the costs of plans at Healthcare.gov.
-(Twelve states and D.C. have their own health insurance exchanges — and their enrollment deadlines vary.)
+Consumers who already have an account can shop for plans and find out whether they qualify for subsidies to lower the costs of plans at HealthCare.gov.
+(Twelve states and the District of Columbia have their own health insurance exchanges — and their enrollment deadlines vary.)

 The person who appears to have flagged the technical issue first was Joshua Peck.
-He worked on Healthcare.gov outreach at the Center for Medicare & Medicaid Services under President Obama.
-In 2017, when the Trump Administration slashed the outreach and advertising budget for Healthcare.gov, Peck founded the nonprofit Get America Covered to do some of that work outside of the government.
+He worked on HealthCare.gov outreach at the Center for Medicare & Medicaid Services under President Barack Obama.
+In 2017, when the Trump administration slashed the outreach and advertising budget for HealthCare.gov, Peck founded the nonprofit Get America Covered to do some of that work outside the government.

 "On Sunday, I received an alert that told me that there may be an issue on the site," Peck says.
-He went to the log-in page and got an error message.
-"It didn't tell people the system was having a problem, it didn't tell people to wait on the site and try again," he says.
+He went to the login page and got an error message.
+"It didn't tell people the system was having a problem; it didn't tell people to wait on the site and try again," he says.
 "It was incredibly confusing."

 He shared the message on Twitter and called on CMS to extend the deadline.

-That message was amplified by many high profile Democrats, including presidential candidates Elizabeth Warren, Joe Biden and Pete Buttigieg.
+That message was amplified by many high-profile Democrats, including presidential candidates Elizabeth Warren, Joe Biden and Pete Buttigieg.

 Midday Monday, CMS Administrator Seema Verma seemed to have heeded the call.